Linuxfabrik/monitoring-plugins/check-plugins/mysql-database-metrics/README.rst

 States
 ------

-* WARN if index size is larger than data size
+* WARN if the index size is larger than the data size (if at least one of them is larger than 10 MB)
 * WARN if more than one storage engine is used
 * WARN if more than one collation is used
 * WARN if more than one table engine is used